-Team Hector started in 2009 as an interdisciplinary effort of researchers from TU Darmstadt's Computer Science and Mechanical Engineering Departments within the PhD program GRK 1362.
-Its current team members are PhD students from Computer Science and students of the master programs in Autonomous Systems, Computer Science, Computational Engineering and Information Systems Technology.
+Team Hector emerged from the former world-champion robot soccer Team Darmstadt Dribblers and was started in 2009 as an interdisciplinary effort of researchers from TU Darmstadt’s Computer Science and Mechanical Engineering Departments within the PhD program GRK 1362.
+Its current team members are PhD students from Computer Science and students of the bachelor and master programs in Autonomous Systems, Computer Science, Computational Engineering, Information Systems Technology, Mechanical Engineering, Mechatronics, and Electrical Engineering.

 - 2015, 2014, 2013, 2012: Best in Class Autonomy Award of RoboCup Rescue Robot League